keremoktar/keremoktar.github.io/docs/intuition.md

 #### Evolving logic.

-For instance, the following inference, called a syllogism, seems solid:
+For instance, the following inference, called _modus ponens_, seems solid:

+A -> B [If there are bees, then I scream]

 A [There are bees]

-A -> B [If there are bees, then I scream]

 ∴ B [I scream]

-So we want logic to identify this as a good inference.
+Where '∴' means 'therefore.'
+We want logic to identify this as a good inference.
 How do we do this?

 First, we can rewrite it as a single statement.
 The first two bits, when combined, should lead to the third.
 We can write the combination through ^ (the conjunction):